Pathogens On A Plane: How To Stay Healthy In Flight

 The finding comes from an effort to model how pathogens spread through the air in planes.
 To do that, Hertzberg and her colleagues created what she calls "Fantasy Flights."

-"We were working on the study while it was Fantasy Football time," she says.
+"We were working on the study while it was fantasy football time," she says.
 "So we started to call it that."

-It's an appropriate name because in essence, the Fantasy Flights work in a similar way to a game of Fantasy Football: Hertzberg and her team created simulations of people moving around the cabin during a 3-to-5 hour transcontinental flight.
+It's an appropriate name because in essence, the Fantasy Flights work in a similar way to a game of fantasy football: Hertzberg and her team created simulations of people moving around the cabin during a three- to five-hour transcontinental flight.

 "Then in the simulations, we could make a passenger sick — like the passenger in seat 14C — and see what's the probability of somebody coming into contact with the sick person," Hertzberg says.